lyubomirlichev/lyubomirlichev.github.io/_posts/2024-01-25-personal-Reflexy.md

 Reflexy is built for anyone who wants to improve their reaction time, reflexes, and their overall cognitive health.

 ### Pricing
-Reflexy will be free to download, and will provide unlimited access to 1 of its challenges.
+Reflexy is free to download, and will provide unlimited access to 1 of its challenges.
 Users will be able to upgrade to Reflexy Plus to unlock 5 additional challenges, for $2.99/month.

+The app is featured in the Immersive Wire's [Interesting Apple Vision Pro apps to try out](https://www.immersivewire.com/p/apple-vision-pro-apps)
+The app is also featured in 9to5Mac's Best Apple Vision Pro Apps list [here]!(https://9to5mac.com/2024/03/15/best-apple-vision-apps/)

+Gameplay video:

+{% include embed/youtube.html id='oxg64ceIXx0' %}

 Demo video: